Jack L. Gray: Technique

 Most of Gray's fame came from his oil-on-canvas pieces.
 Although he painted on pre-made canvas-on board for some of his early works, he did hand-stretching of double-primed canvas for the majority of his output, particularly after 1959.
 All his oil works had an inscription on the back about the location of the scene depicted, often in considerable detail.
 Gray seldom dated his pieces, but used a code after his signature, for example: a dash plus three dots translating as 1958.
 His watercolor pieces diminished in number as his oil works gained notoriety, and today the surviving watercolors are rare collectibles.
 Gray painted his canvas pieces with oil colors mixed with turpentine.
 Despite the increasing availability of acrylic paints in the 1970s, Gray never used them.

 Throughout much of Gray's life, he patronized family-oriented restaurants that made use of paper place-mats.
 On these he left drawings using either his sketching pens and pencils, when he had them on hand, or an ordinary ballpoint.
 The vast majority of these impromptu drawings were discarded by restaurant staff, but a few salient examples survive, notably in the hands of the management of Testa's of Palm Beach, Florida.

 Less well-known was Gray's passion for boat design.
 One of his earliest (ca. 1950) floating studios was a Royal Canadian Navy harbor launch, which had been sold to fishermen post-war, and when Gray acquired this boat the Kathleen R. H. he made extensive modifications to the vessel.
 His floating studios were never new boats, and all had some of the artist's personally specified refits to some degree.
 Gray's most notable vessel was the Sea Gypsy, a 21-metre trawler.
-In the 1970s, Gray collaborated with a Canadian boat-building yard on the design of a custom yacht for a client.
+In the 1970s, Gray collaborated with a Canadian boatbuilding yard on the design of a custom yacht for a client.